 The results of this EPS system unreliability study are summarized in this section.
 Of particular interest is the existence of any statistically significant1 increasing trends.
-In this update, no statistically significant increasing trends were identified in the EPS unreliability trend results.
-In addition, this update identified no statistically significant decreasing trends in the EPS results.
+In this update, two statistically significant increasing trends were identified in the EPS unreliability trend results: